Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Discussion

 Security of interrupt-handling is critical, especially in real cloud environments.
-Shinjuku uses interprocessor interrupts (IPIs) directly rather than Linux signals for preemption to reduce overhead, because it executes in privilege ring 0.
+Shinjuku uses inter-process interrupts (IPIs) directly, rather than Linux signals for preemption to reduce overhead, because it executes in privilege ring 0.
 To minimize the preemption overhead, it maps the local APIC for each application core to the same address space as the dispatcher.
-This design may enable DoS attacks, where one attacker application can constantly write to the APIC of any core in the system.
-In LibPreemptible, we avoid similar security vulnerabilities through the LibUtimer abstraction.
-Since each application binary can compile with its own set of user-level timers in a different address space, colocated applications achieve better isolation from each other preventing similar DoS attacks.
+Because the APIC is directly mapped to ring 3 in Shinjuku, both the Shinjuku runtime and application must be trusted.
+Direct APIC access enables buggy or malicious code to flood the system with IPIs, creating a DoS attack vector against all cores.
+LibPreemptible avoids this exposure through the use of User Interrupts.
+While User Interrupts may be sent directly without kernel intervention, allowing low-latency signaling, they may only be sent to targets configured in the kernel-maintained User Interrupt Target Table (UITT).
+In LibPreemptible, the only configured vectors are between the timer cores and worker applications.
+Buggy runtime code can at most degrade application performance within a single runtime.